jkulskis/cs411G7/README.md

 Once you are done with the venv, you can leave it by running `deactivate`

-## Installing the flask app for development
+## FOR BACKEND: Running the backend server

-After you have activated your venv, run
+After you have activated your venv, go into the backend directory with

+`cd backend`

+then run

 `python setup.py install develop`